Universal Instruments, RUBBER-DAM FORCEPS,...

 Impression Trays Dental - Tooth Replacement / Correction / Orthodontics made by Schwert 4970...

-Filling Instruments - Restorative / Endodontic
+Root Canal Instruments - Dental Restorative / Endodontic made by Schwert 2988 TWEEZE...

 Jaw surgery involves repositioning your jaw bone by using screws, wires, or plates.
 The procedure can work on the top jawbone, the bottom, or any combination of the three.
 It is considered a major medical procedure, and is performed under general anesthesia.
 The recovery time will depend on the complexity of the surgery, and may last for several hours.
 During this time, you may feel extreme pain or exhaustion.
 However, most patients recover quickly and completely.